 Please note these tables exclude the cost of getting to Scotland as that’ll totally depend on where you’re coming from, so don’t forget to add that onto the final cost.
-Note that the accommodation price is per room not per person.
+Note the accommodation price is per room and all other prices are per person.

 |Accommodation in 4/5 star city centre hotel||£300||£1800|